mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

+- All nanpa-linja-n numeric cartouches are read as nanpa-linja-n proper names for the encoded number
 - All nanpa-linja-n numeric cartouches will start with nanpa and end with nanpa
 - All nanpa-linja-n numeric proper names derived from a cartouche will start with Ne- and end with -n
 - Latin nanpa-linja-n numeric proper name: Ne...n